Windows / External

 Only after recovery. diskpart clean erases the drive structures; if anything on the drive matters, scan and recover it first.

-My SD card will not format — is it the lock switch?
+My SD card won't format.
+Is it the lock switch?

 Check the physical write-protect slider on the side of the card.
-If it is locked, Windows cannot write and the format fails.
+If it's locked, Windows can't write and the format fails.
 A worn switch can also cause intermittent read-only behavior.

-Is a drive that will not format worth keeping?
+Is a drive that won't format worth keeping?

-If it is failing or counterfeit, replace it after recovering your data.
-Reusing media that cannot complete a format risks losing future files.
+If it's failing or counterfeit, replace it after recovering your data.
+Reusing media that can't complete a format risks losing future files.

 Scan before you repair